 What is Server-side Header Bidding?

-Server-side header bidding, also known as server-to-server header bidding, is a technique when the auction takes place on a server instead of the user’s browser.
+Server-side header bidding, also known as server-to-server header bidding, is a technique in which the auction takes place on a server instead of the user’s browser.

 This was introduced to counter the page latency problem that prevails in client-side header bidding.
 Once an impression is available, a single ad request is sent to the server from the browser.